nexus-hash/VMate/README.md

 ### Compiling VMate React App
 1. Fork and then clone this repo.
 2. Run the command `npm install`
-3. Change `apiLink` under `src/api.js` variable to you local server link, make sure to have the same formatting.
+3. Change `apiLink` variable under `src/api.js` section to you local server link, make sure to have the same formatting.
 3. After installing all dependencies and making the localserver online run `npm start`.